 A test case is a set of conditions for evaluating a particular feature of a software product.
 Basically test cases help in determining the compliance of an application with its business requirements.

-Whereas, a test scenario is generally a one line statement describing a feature of application to be tested.
-It is used for end to end testing of a feature and is generally derived from the use cases.
+Whereas, a test scenario is generally a one-line statement describing a feature of the application to be tested.
+It is used for end-to-end testing of a feature.
+Usually, it is derived from the use cases.

-Let’s now see the difference between the two -
+Let’s now see the difference between test case and test scenario.